55LM3/vortex-docs/content/reference/datatypes/vector3.md

 Written by Kindtracker on August 28th, 2026
 -->

-## Summary

 > [!NOTE]
-> There will be more methods in the future.
+> There will be more things (methods, properties, etc) in the future.
 This is based on leaks.

+## Summary

 <details>
 <summary><b>Properties</b></summary>